 Plan Quiet Time

 Be sure to build some quiet time into your school day during those first few weeks.
 You can let kids read or draw quietly.
-If you have access to technology in your classroom, some free time to play some educational games is always a big hit with students.
+If you have access to technology in your classroom, some free time to play educational games is always a big hit with students.
 Dim the lights, play some quiet music, and just let kids relax for a few minutes in the afternoon.

 Get Outside